joolstorrentecalo/gitlab-foss/doc/user/project/protected_tags.md

 - An individual tag name.
 - Wildcards to control multiple tags at once.

-This feature evolved out of [protected branches](repository/branches/protected.md).
+This feature evolved out of [protected branches](protected_branches.md).

 ## Who can modify a protected tag

 By default:

-- To create or delete tags, you must have the Maintainer role.
+- To create tags, you must have the Maintainer role.
-- Protected tags [can only be deleted](#delete-a-protected-tag) using the UI or API.
+- No one can update or delete tags.

 ## Configuring protected tags